Skip to main content

 How our Pneumococcal Indicators work and what they show

-Hippo Labs developed these Pneumococcal indicators using NHS Digital GPES and QOF extraction logic, supported by additional research and validation from Hippo’s clinical team.
+Hippo Labs developed these Pneumococcal indicators using NHS Digital GPES extraction logic and Green Book guidance, supported by additional research and validation from Hippo's clinical team.

 They help practices systematically identify and recall eligible patients for pneumococcal vaccination, based on age and clinical risk factors.